 Black Girl in Maine, also known as BGIM for those who want to keep their typing-related finger stress down, is a Chicago-born, Chicago-raised chick by the name of Shay Stewart-Bouley who was forcibly relocated to Maine in 2002.
 (How else does a Black woman from Chicago end up in Maine?)
 I am a graduate of both DePaul University and Antioch University New England.
-Currently I earn my daily bread by working as the Executive Director of Community Change Inc., a 47 year old civil rights organization in Boston, MA that has been educating and organizing for racial equality since 1968 with a specific focus on the white problem.
-In 2003, I decided to test the waters of a childhood dream of writing and started writing periodically for publications such as the Portland Press Herald and the Journal Tribune, later that year landing my own column in the Portland Phoenix, “Diverse-City,” which for over a decade I used to share insight and commentary monthly on a variety of diversity issues ranging from race to class, gender relations to sexual orientation, and workplace issues to lifestyle choices.
+Currently I earn my daily bread by working as the Executive Director of Community Change Inc., a 49-year-old civil rights organization in Boston, MA, that has been educating and organizing for racial equality since 1968 with a specific focus on the white problem.
+In 2003, I decided to test the waters of a childhood dream of writing and started producing pieces periodically for publications such as the Portland Press Herald and the Journal Tribune, later that year landing my own column in the Portland Phoenix, “Diverse-City,” which for over a decade I used to share insight and commentary monthly on a variety of diversity issues ranging from race to class, gender relations to sexual orientation, and workplace issues to lifestyle choices.
 In 2011, I won a New England Press Association Award for my work writing on diversity issues.
-I was the diversity writer for the short lived Maine weekly DigPortland in 2015.
+I was the diversity writer for the short-lived Maine weekly DigPortland in 2015.
 After a two-year hiatus, I returned to the Portland Phoenix in early 2017.
 My writing also has been featured in a variety of Maine and national publications as well as several anthologies.
 In November 2016, I gave a TEDx talked entitled “Inequity, Injustice… Infection.”